-Tim struggled with sexual sin for many years (watch their powerful testimony below).
+Tim struggled with sexual sin for many years.
 When God led him to confess his sin to Stephanie, he didn’t do it perfect, but he did do a lot right.

-Now, 7 years later, their marriage is stronger than ever and they are helping other marriages who have been through the same thing experience similar restoration.
+Now, seven years later, their marriage is stronger than ever, and they are helping other marriages who have been through the same thing experience similar restoration.
 One of the biggest reasons they have recovered so well is because Tim confessed right.

-So many married men AND women are struggling with sexual sin (pornography, emotional affairs, physical affairs, etc…) and it is destroying their relationship from the inside out.
-If there is any hope for the restoration of these marriages, confession needs to happen now and it needs to happen right.
+So many married men AND women are struggling with sexual sin (pornography, emotional affairs, physical affairs, etc.), which is destroying their relationship from the inside out.
+If there is any hope for restoring these marriages, confession needs to happen now, and it needs to happen right.

 I want to help those who are struggling with sexual sin confess in a way that will give their marriage the best possible chances of restoration.

 Unfortunately, in most cases, confession doesn’t happen.
 More often, people get caught.
 What typically follows is a war.
 After the dust settles, more damage is done than what is necessary.
 That’s when a couple typically reaches out for help.
 Then, I get to clean up the mess.